Incremental Static Regeneration: a Great Way to Reduce Websites’ Build Time, Costs & Workload

 From this article, you will learn:

-- What the methods of serving static content pages are
+What the methods of serving static content pages are

-- What the options in ISR are
+What are the options in ISR for optimizing the performance

-- How the mixed approach works
+How the mixed approach works

-There are two “classic” approaches, namely static site generation and server-side rendering, and of course both have their pros and cons.
+Within the Jamstack realm, there are two “classic” approaches, namely static site generation and server-side rendering, and of course both have their pros and cons.
 Let’s take a look!

 Static site generation